Internship Training Manual

 • The right to request accommodations in order to attempt to meet special training needs.

-The Responsibilities of Intern include:
+The Responsibilities of Interns include:

 • Act in accordance with the guidelines established by the APA Ethical Principles of Psychologists and Code of Conduct, or the Code of Ethics of the National Association of Social Workers.